toltec-dev/toltec/docs/package.md

 The install section can contain additional functions to customize the behavior of the package when it is installed, removed, or upgraded on the device.
 Those functions are `preinstall()`, `configure()`, `preremove()`, `postremove()`, `preupgrade()` and `postupgrade()`.
 Unlike the previous functions, all the install functions **run in the context of the target device.**
-They have access to all the metadata fields, but not to other functions.
+They have access to all the metadata fields and to custom functions whose name starts with `_`.
 They can also use functions from the [install library](../scripts/install-lib).

 When installing a new package, the following happens: